jonlpersson/ed-latimore/site/_posts/2015-11-04-48-life-lessons-from-boxing.md

 \-Bernard Hopkins, Oldest man in boxing to win a major world title

-**45)**&nbsp;Three things end a fighter's career: Age, Injury, and bad lifestyle choices.
+**45)** Three things end a fighter's career: Age, Injury, and bad lifestyle choices.
 The last one makes up about 90 percent of lost careers.
 [George Foreman won the heavyweight championship at age 45](https://www.sportscasting.com/how-old-was-george-foreman-when-he-made-his-famous-comeback-to-become-heavyweight-champ/){: target="_blank" rel="noopener noreferrer"}.
 [Bernard Hopkins didn't retire until age 52](https://www.independent.co.uk/sport/general/boxing/bernard-hopkins-retires-joe-smith-jr-defeat-eighth-round-stoppage-a7482426.html){: target="_blank" rel="noopener noreferrer"}, but the list of guys that fell to drugs or prison before 30 is so long it deserves a post of its own.

 **46)** There are a lot of things that will keep you from achieving your potential.
 You can control your lifestyle so there is no excuse for anything in your control to derail you.